-- R. Rescue anyone in the room while calling out "Code Red, location..." for assistance.
+- R. Rescue -anyone in the room while calling out "Dr Red, location..." for assistance.
 Close the door to the fire room and any room connecting doors.
-Place the orange "fire" tag on the door to signify the 'fire room'.
-Orange "fire" tags are located in every fire extinguisher cabinet. - A. Alarm - activate the fire alarm.
-Page the fire location. - C. Confine the fire by closing all remaining doors and windows in the fire zone, placing residents into rooms. - E. Evacuate to the nearest safe area.
+Place the yellow "fire" tag on the door to signify the 'fire room'.
+Orange and yellow "fire" tags are located in every fire extinguisher cabinet. - A. Activate Alarm - activate the fire alarm.
+Page the fire location. - C. Close Doors close all remaining doors and windows in the fire zone, placing residents into rooms. - E. Evacuate to the nearest safe area.

 - 1. If the fire is small and you know you can put it out quickly, do so using available sources (bed spread, blanket, sheet, fire extinguisher, etc.).
 Otherwise, do not attempt to extinguish the fire.
 Shut the door and leave it closed.
 Place the orange "fire" tag on the door to signify the 'fire room'.
 Orange "fire" tags are located in every fire extinguisher cabinet. - 2.
 Order of the above steps is somewhat flexible.
-However, the evacuation of the room's occupant(s) and confinement of the fire shall be the top priorities.
+However, the evacuation of the room's occupant(s) and confinement of the fire shall be the top priorities. - 3.
+Oxygen: